-Aim: The aim of our internship programme is to provide a human rights activist or student committed to working on human rights issues, in particular combating racism and racial discrimination, with an on-the-job training to familiarise themselves with the UN human rights mechanisms.
-Through the internship, the intern will be involved in the work of IMADR at the Committee on the Elimination of Racial Discrimination (CERD) and advocacy work on Sri Lanka at the Human Rights Council.
+Aim: The aim of our internship programme is to provide a human rights activist or student committed to working on human rights issues, in particular combating racism and racial discrimination, with on-the-job training to familiarise herself/himself with the UN human rights mechanisms.
+Through the internship, the intern will be involved in the work of IMADR at the Committee on the Elimination of Racial Discrimination (CERD) and the Human Rights Council.
 The Geneva office is a small office with one full-time staff member, therefore the intern will have an opportunity to carry out responsible work.

 Location: Geneva, Switzerland

-Role: Assisting the Geneva office at the 96th session of the Committee on the Elimination of Racial Discrimination (CERD, 6 – 30 August) and the 39th session of the Human Rights Council (HRC, 10 – 28 September).
+Role: Assisting the Geneva office at the 41st session of the Human Rights Council (HRC, 24 June – 12 July), the 99th session of the Committee on the Elimination of Racial Discrimination (CERD, 5 – 29 August) and the 42nd session of the Human Rights Council (HRC, 9 – 27 September).

 - Assisting human rights defenders in advocacy at the UN human rights system.